Kendall Jenner Teams Up With Oral Hygiene Company Moon For Beauty Line

-In an interview with Allure, Kendall Jenner revealed that she is moving outside of the family business for the first time and teaming up with Moon, a new oral-care line that that was created by Shaun Neff — the mind behind Neff headwear.
+In an interview with Allure, Kendall Jenner revealed that she is moving outside of the family business for the first time and teaming up with Moon, a new oral care line that that was created by Shaun Neff — the mind behind Neff Headwear.
 The new line is comprised of products for taking care of your mouth and teeth, such as toothpaste and flossers.
 Not only that, they are created without the use of parabens, sulfates, and triclosan, and are PETA-certified, cruelty-free, and vegan.

 During the interview, Jenner revealed that she met Neff through a collaboration that her family had with him.
-After she heard about his oral beauty idea, such was drawn to t”the chicness and coolness of it,” and said that it spoke to her.
+After she heard about his oral beauty idea, she was drawn to “the chicness and coolness of it” and said that it spoke to her.

 Jenner created one product for the Moon brand called the Kendall Jenner Teeth Whitening Pen, which she says is “important” to her.